While recovering from my surgery, Adeline and I started coloring together.

 The coloring books can also help guide conversation.
 In the It’s Simply Tuesday coloring book, scriptures and quotes are peppered throughout.
 Adeline and I always talk about whatever is written on the page we color.

 Now this might seem like an obvious one, but that time with Adeline fuels our creativity.
 We talk about colors and patterns.
 We work together to create something beautiful – and it is always beautiful.
 I strongly believe that our children’s creativity is expanded when we provide opportunities for it to thrive.
-Coloring in detailed coloring books like It’s Simply Tuesday is one way for this to happen.
+Detailed coloring books like It’s Simply Tuesday is one way for this to happen.

 Since we only color in “adult” coloring books with lots of details, the pages can sometimes take days to complete.
 But when we finish a picture, we experience immense satisfaction.
 I love seeing Adeline proudly show it to Matthew, Elias or basically anyone who will look.